PhilippMeder/visdata/README.md

 ...
 ```

-### Formatted Table Output for Terminal, CSV, and $\LaTeX$
+### Formatted Table Output for Terminal, CSV, and LaTeX

-Create a Table object from a 2D-array and get the wanted output, either as a nice terminal output, a CSV table, or a $\LaTeX$ table ready for your document.
+Create a Table object from a 2D-array and get the wanted output, either as a nice terminal output, a CSV table, or a LaTeX table ready for your document.
 You can name the columns and rows independently and add a caption if you want.
 Furthermore, you can specify a formatter for the data.

 ```python